 Get the Standard Conversion Rate of my Page

 You can also use an A/A test to get the standard conversion rate of your page while using Convert.
-To do this, you should pause the variation of your experiment, and run the experience with the Original variation on.
-This will get you your standard conversion rate, that you can use for planning your future A/B test.
+To do this, you should pause the Original of your experiment, and run the experience with only the variation.
+This will get you your standard conversion rate that you can use for planning future A/B tests.

 - Access your report by clicking on "Experiment Report" at the bottom left of your "Experience Summary" screen or by clicking on the experiment name on your "Experiences Overview".

-- To pause the variation, you should hover on the variation row on the first table of the report near the "Conversion Rate" column.
-You will see different icons pop up.
+- To pause the Original, you should hover on the Original row on the first table of the report near the "Conversion Rate" column.
+As you hover, you will see various icons appear.
 Select the one with the pause icon "II".